nikulpatel3141/nikulpatel3141.github.io/docs/projects/Programming/Old/market_data/index.md

 description: ""
 ---

+This is deprecated; my old HUGO website had a live market data banner at the top.

 # Market Data Banner

 The banner above for financial index returns (FTSE100, ...) is generated using data from FT and scraped using GitHub Actions.